TaeHunKim/TaeHunKim.github.io/index.md

 TaeHunKim.github.io

+Working for Optimizer team in SAL Labs Korea, as a Developer

 Pursuing a master's degree in Cloud and Mobile Systems Lab @ Dept. of Computer Science and Engineering, SNU.

 My hobby is taking a photo.

 * Check my career in [LinkedIn](https://kr.linkedin.com/in/taehun-kim-78b48599).